Skip to content

 Why did Shah Jahan build the Shah Jahan Mosque in Thatta?

-What architectural style influences the Shah Jahan Mosque in Thatta?
+What architectural styles influenced the design of the Shah Jahan Mosque in Thatta?

-How many domes does the Shah Jahan Mosque in Thatta have?
+How many domes does the Shah Jahan Mosque in Thatta have and what makes them unique?

-Where is the Shah Jahan Mosque in Thatta located?
+Who restored the Shah Jahan Mosque in Thatta and when did these restorations occur?